DanWilliams91/BuddyGym/README.md

     b)	As a Frequent User, I want to view the class timetables and know how to attend classes.
     * The navbar contains a <a href="assets/docs/user-stories-imgs/fu-b-i.png" target="_blank">link</a> entitled “Facilities & Classes,” which makes it easy for any user to find the page which contains information on the organisation’s classes.
     * At the bottom of this page, the heading <a href="assets/docs/user-stories-imgs/fu-b-ii.png" target="_blank">“Classes”</a> is easy to find.
 Within this section, a link is provided which takes the user to an <a href="assets/docs/timetable.pdf" target="_blank">external pdf document.</a> This document outlines which classes are currently available and at which times they are run.
     * Below the link to the class timetable, a <a href="assets/docs/user-stories-imgs/fu-b-iii(1).png" target="_blank">paragraph</a> explains that members must book classes to attend.
-A link to the contact page is provided within this paragraph, which contains a <a href="assets/docs/user-stories-imgs/fu-b-iii(2).png" target="_blank">highlighted link</a> that includes the words “Book a Class.”
+A link to the Contact Page is provided within this paragraph, which contains a <a href="assets/docs/user-stories-imgs/fu-b-iii(2).png" target="_blank">highlighted link</a> that includes the words “Book a Class.”

     <br>

     c)	As a Frequent User, I want to know if the organisation has any social media pages so that I can keep updated with any announcements.
     * The footer of each page of the website informs the user that the organisation has pages with <a href="assets/docs/user-stories-imgs/fu-c-i.png" target="_blank">four different social media platforms.</a>
-    * The “Contact & Opening Times” page also contains <a href="assets/docs/user-stories-imgs/fu-c-ii.png" target="_blank">large images</a> to further highlight the existence of the organisation’s social media pages.
+    * The Contact & Opening Times Page also contains <a href="assets/docs/user-stories-imgs/fu-c-ii.png" target="_blank">large images</a> to further highlight the existence of the organisation’s social media pages.
     * Each icon or image of the social media platforms acts as an anchor link, which navigates the user to the organisation’s relevant social media page.
 These links are opened in a new browser tab/window to ensure the user can return to the organisation’s page with ease.

 ### Further Testing